 Alrightly people here is another breakfast recipe for you folks.
-This one is quick, easy and geared towards people who are either on the move or loathe the kitchen but under the notion that a basic biological necessity is food (sorry I just had to write that).
+This sweet potato omelette is quick, easy and geared towards people who are either on the move or loathe the kitchen but under the notion that a basic biological necessity is food is a daily requirement

 Anyway, as much as I love spending quality time in my kitchen I know other people may feel differently.
 That’s when those accessible go-to meals that aren’t a smoothie or oatmeal come in handy.